 1. It recognizes the project existence.

-Project Charter is the tool that helps an organization to control allocated resources.
+Project Charter is a tool that helps an organization to control allocated resources.

-It offers an ability to ensure that efforts and money are spent to achieve specific goals.
-These goals are aligned with organization’s strategy and are justified in financial or any other aspect.
+It offers the ability to ensure that efforts and money are spent to achieve specific goals.
+These goals are aligned with the organization’s strategy and are justified in financial or any other aspect.